Samarkand, Uzbekistan

 Timur made sure his capital reflected the glory and might of his empire.
 He expanded the city through suburbs named after major cities he had conquered, such as Baghdad, Damascus, Cairo, and Sultaniya (Marozzi 210-211, Yücel 158-159).
 As a result of his conquests, Timur brought artisans from his newly conquered territories—masons, builders, and gem-cutters from Delhi; silversmiths, gunsmiths, and rope-makers from Asia Minor, to embellish his capital (Marozzi 208, Yücel 159).
 Under the Timurids, Samarkand developed into one of the world’s centers of art and science.
 Russians took the city in 1868 when they incorporated the region into the Russian Empire; this area then became the Uzbek Soviet Socialist Republic in 1925.

 An important example of the Soviet control of Samarkand that Jacobi visited was the Kudjum, a silk-spinning factory built in 1927.
-Silk manufacture had been prevalent in the region for centuries, with the cultivation of silkworms and mulberry trees, the insects’ sole source of food.
+With the cultivation of silkworms and mulberry trees, the insects’ sole source of food, silk spinning had been prevalent in the region for centuries.
 Once Uzbekistan became part of the USSR, the central government ordered the industrialization of the ancient processes of making silk thread and textiles by hand.
+Jacobi visited silk factories in both Samarkand and Khodjent (now Khujand).
 In the late 1930s, the French photographer Ella Maillart noted that the plates on the machines in the Kudjum factory indicated that they were made in Italy.
-The factory employed 850 workers (1100 workers according to Kisch), who were mostly “emancipated” women (Maillart 221, Kisch 115).
+She said that the factory employed 850 workers (1100 workers according to Kisch), who were mostly “emancipated” women (Maillart 221, Kisch 115).
 Kisch reported that “The average wage of the workwomen is 130 roubles [per month].
-In the evenings they attend educational courses.
+In the evenings they attended educational courses.
 A few years ago, they were imprisoned, penniless, illiterate slaves of their husbands” (Kisch 118).
-By the 1930s, these unveiled women working in the silk-spinning factory now had their own income and were literate.
+By the 1930s, these recently unveiled women working in the silk-spinning factory could now read and had their own income.

-Samarkand’s rich cultural atmosphere, scientific knowledge, and artistic innovations earned its reputation as one of the great cities of the world.
-The city was also once home to a diverse population from across the Timurid Empire, including a multi-ethnic Muslim population, Orthodox Greeks, Armenians, Catholics, Hindus, and Zoroastrians (Marozzi 208.)
-Jacobi photographed many people from these groups, as well as Jews, in addition to Islamic monuments, the necropolis, the silk-spinning factory, and other scenes of everyday life.
+Samarkand, with its ethnic diversity and rich cultural atmosphere, its scientific institutions and artistic innovations, earned its reputation as one of the great cities of the world.
+The city was home to a diverse population from across the former Timurid Empire, including a multi-ethnic Muslim population, Orthodox Greeks, Armenians, Catholics, Hindus, Zoroastrians, and Jews (Marozzi 208.)
+Jacobi photographed many of these, as well as traders from along the Silk Road, in addition to the great Islamic monuments, the necropolis, the silk-spinning factory, and scenes of everyday life.
+Today, Samarkand is Uzbekistan’s second largest city, after the capital Tashkent; its economy is based on agriculture and tourism, which focuses on its rebuilt historic monuments.

 Contributors: Marina Schneider, Eleanor Hight